The Birth of King Jesus

 ° Josephus records an eclipse that was assumed to be on March 13, 4 B.C. "shortly before Herod died."

-° That was more likely the eclipse that occured on December 29, 1 B.C.
+° That was more likely the eclipse that occurred on December 29, 1 B.C.

 ° Irenaeus, born roughly a century after Jesus notes that The Lord was born in the 41st year of the reign of Augustus